stlukesdy/yr11sdd2015/README.md

 5. In your new terminal bash shell type the following command:`git pull`
 6. Close the new Terminal created in step 4.

+## npm install in directory "node"

+1. logon to <a href="https://c9.io" target="_blank">c9.io</a>
+2. Select the new workspace `yr11sdd2015`.
+3. Click **START EDITING**.
+Wait until loaded.
+4. Right click the folder "node" and select "Open Terminal Here Alt-L"
+5. In the new bash terminal window type `npm install`
+6. Close the new Terminal created in step 4.

+## run a node program

+1. Right click the .js file you want to run e.g. `node/teacher/01_Sequential_files/program.js`

 ## Useful bash shell commands